Joxel García

-Joxel García (born 1962) is a Puerto Rican physician and a former four-star admiral in the U.S. Public Health Service Commissioned Corps.
+Joxel García is a Puerto Rican physician and a former four-star admiral in the U.S. Public Health Service Commissioned Corps.
 He served as the fourteenth Assistant Secretary for Health (ASH), U.S. Department of Health and Human Services from March 13, 2008, to January 20, 2009.
 He served as the Director of Health in the District of Columbia.
 He served as the Executive Director of the MD Anderson Cancer Control and Prevention Platform and Member of the Leadership Team of the MD Anderson Moon Shots program until May 2017 before joining American Express as Vice President and Chief Medical Officer.

 Early years and medical preparation

 Dr. García was born in Arecibo, Puerto Rico, and raised in Hatillo, Puerto Rico.
 His father was a prominent dairy farmer and his mother a teacher.
 He was the oldest boy of five children.
 He completed his pre-medical studies at the University of Puerto Rico at Mayagüez.
 He graduated from the Ponce School of Medicine in 1988.
 He received a Master of Business Administration degree from the University of Hartford.
 He did his residency in obstetrics and gynecology at Mount Sinai Hospital in Hartford, Connecticut, after being trained as an obstetrician and gynecologist at the Ponce School of Medicine.